Cognitive Behavioral Therapy

 What if our thoughts are distorted?
 What if we don’t have time to think about a situation, causing us to react impulsively, in a negative and harmful way?
 What if there are harmful beliefs deep within our subconscious that we aren’t aware of?

-Cognitive Behavioral Therapy helps to alleviate that struggle by giving us helpful tools that challenge our negative thoughts.
+Many people with mental health disorders struggle to stay in control of their thoughts.
+Cognitive behavioral therapy helps to alleviate that struggle by giving us helpful tools that challenge our negative thoughts.

 What is Cognitive Behavioral Therapy?